xiaolai/insidebar-ai/README.md

 Use categories (Coding, Writing, Analysis, or create your own).
 Add tags for easy searching.
 Filter by favorites using the star icon.

 **Import default prompts:**
-Open Settings and click "Import Default Prompts" to load a starter collection of useful prompts.
+Open Settings and click "Import Default Prompts" to load a starter collection of 50+ useful prompts covering coding, writing, analysis, and more.

 ### Settings